NothNoth/dynacord-DRS78-reverse/README.md

 Depending on the flip flop status, we pick the knob position for delay 1-2 (effect board) or 3 (display board).
 All those 3 outputs (2/3/9) are merged and sent to MC14538B, pin 1/2 and thus used to control the oscillator speed on channel A. In pratice, only one of the 3 inputs is selected (delay 1/2/3 but not a mix of them).
+Switching between the 3 delays actually updates the display and picks another set of resistors.

 For Qa: T = Rx .
 Cx.
 Rx value depends on the Flip Flop state.

-When using the two fixed values states:

-    T = Rx .
-Cx = (4700 + 4700) * 0,00000033 = 0,003102s

-When setting up using the delay knob (trimmer set to mid position at 250k), the clock value for min max positions are:
+When setting up using the delay knobs (trimmer set to mid position at 250k), the clock value for min max positions are:

     Tmin = Rx .
 Cx = (250000 + 560000) * 0,00000033 = 0,267s
     Tmax = Rx .
 Cx = (1/(1/(250000 + 560000) + 1/(1000000))) * 0,00000033 = 447513,812201672720618 * 0,00000033 = 0,148s

-In practivce, when delay is set to minimal value (007ms), the MC14538B Qa output (pin 6) show a 5V signal for 3ms every 343ms.
+In practice, when delay is set to minimal value (007ms), the MC14538B Qa output (pin 6) show a 5V signal for 3ms every 343ms.
 ![DS1Z_QuickPrint2.png](DS1Z_QuickPrint2.png)

 When delay is set to maximal value (337ms), the MC14538B Qa output (pin 6) show a 5V signal for 150ms every 343ms.
 ![DS1Z_QuickPrint3.png](DS1Z_QuickPrint3.png)